AutoPas/AutoPas/README.md

 Analogously to `begin()`, `cbegin()` is also defined, which guarantees to return a `const_iterator`.

 Iterators are not guaranteed to be valid after particle insertion.
-However, particle deletion while iterating is supported via `autoPas.deleteParticle(iterator)`.
+However, particle deletion while iterating is supported via `autoPas.markAsDeleted(iterator)`.
+# TODO SHOW LOOP WITH EXAMPLE!

 ### Simulation Loop
 One simulation loop should always consist of the following phases: